kubevirt/user-guide/docs/operations/live_migration.md

 has advantages and disadvantages:

 <u>advantages</u>:

-* The same memory chink is never being transferred twice.
+* The same memory chunk is never being transferred twice.
 This is possible due to the fact that with post-copy it doesn't matter that a page had been dirtied since the guest is already running on the target VM.
   * This means that a high dirty-rate has much less effect.
 * Consumes less network bandwidth.

 <u>disadvantages</u>:

 * When using post-copy, the VM state has no one source of truth.
 When the guest (running on the target VM) writes to memory, this memory is one part of the guest's state, but some other parts of it may still be updated only at the source VM.
 This situation is generally dangerous, since, for